-The hunt for the perfect wedding dress is of course a major part of the planning process—but before you find the perfect dress, you need to find the right wedding location.
-And when it comes to idyllic, and unique, settings for your big day, there’s almost nowhere as dreamy as Bali.
+The hunt for the perfect wedding dress is of course a major part of the planning process, but before you find the perfect dress, you need to find the right wedding location.
+And when it comes to idyllic and unique settings for your big day, there’s almost nowhere as dreamy as Bali.
 The so-called Island of Gods in Indonesia is overwhelmingly beautiful and contributes a certain magic to things—especially with colorful offerings and adorned temples everywhere.
-OK, we know it's on the other side of the world, but believe it or not, Bali is actually super affordable, which means you—and your guests—get a great bang for your buck.
+Okay, we know it's on the other side of the world, but believe it or not, Bali is actually super affordable, which means you—and your guests—get a great bang for your buck.
 Here, nine reasons to consider jetting to Southeast Asia to make the ultimate commitment in front of those you love most.

 It’s the definition of paradise

 Bali is truly the complete package: gorgeous hotels and resorts, nearly deserted beaches (if you know where to go), lively restaurants, distinct culture, great shopping, mountains, rice paddies, and jungles.
 Just keep in mind the rainy season, which begins in November and ends around March, is not suitable for a wedding.
 The rest of the year, however, is fair game.